deriv-com/SmartCharts/README.md

 PROPS:

-- `threshold` (optional): the chart has a zoom level, the marker will be only shown within that threshold.
 - `markerRef` (required): pass the `setRef` callback using this property
 - `className` (optional): avoid expoensive css transition or keyframe animations on this class.